mick-dan1/mastering_python_networking/README.md

 # Mastering Python Networking - Second Edition 2017

-This is the code repository for [Eric Chou.
-Mastering Python Networking - Second Edition](https://www.packtpub.com/networking-and-servers/mastering-python-networking-second-edition?utm_source=repository&utm_medium=github&utm_campaign=repository&utm_term=9781789135992)
+This is the code repository for [Mastering Python Networking - Second Edition](https://www.packtpub.com/networking-and-servers/mastering-python-networking-second-edition?utm_source=repository&utm_medium=github&utm_campaign=repository&utm_term=9781789135992)

 ## What is this book about?